ionicstraw/UWant2LiveALifeWhereUreAtPeaceInUr60s-BC-UWontHaveTheEnergyForChaosThen/README.md

 its not impossible to get the outcome u want out of this situation HOWEVER if u let it get to u, then u lose yourself, then u wont have peace or time for anything

-fine ill say it. i DO NOT want u to go down the path of putting trackers like airtags in the vehicle of ur ex's car to keep track of them, PEOPLE DO THAT and they get CONSUMED its a waste of time. that happens. theres going to be a lot of emotion, dont go down that path.
+fine ill say it. i DO NOT want u to go down the path of putting trackers like airtags in the vehicle of ur ex's car to keep track of them, PEOPLE DO THAT and they get CONSUMED its a waste of time. that happens. theres going to be a lot of emotion, dont go down that path. u want to win in court, and if u do that even without telling me, thats i l l e g a l and stupid.